 I find it horribly tragic and a bit ironic that Sir Aaron went through all of that trouble to save Lucario from his fate and a mere two days after he’s released from the staff, Lucario suffers basically an identical fate.

-Ash reunites with his friends and shares the sad news of Lucario’s passing, but his fate is not held in grief as Ash proudly proclaims that its aura is with him.
+Ash reunites with his friends and shares the sad news of Lucario’s passing, but his fate is not held in grief as Ash proudly proclaims that his aura is with him.

 Our credits play, showing Ash and the others returning to the palace.
 We see that, somehow, the painting of Sir Aaron has been altered to include Lucario.
 Either Ilene has a friggin’ quick painter on hand and wanted Lucario in that painting for some reason, or that was magically changed to include Lucario.
 In which case, that’s a little dose of BS.
 A nice touch, but BS…Oddly enough, they show a closeup of Ash as he talks with no sound coming out.
 I thought 4Kids was paranoid of that…or not….do they ever make up their minds?